 Faux stone planters are all the rave these days.
-No one wants a pretty and clean looking new planter anymore.
-We want that aged patina and worn weathered look, right?
-This poses a problem if you don’t want to spend a lot (whew those aged pots can be pricey).
-Also, I haven’t seen many stone hanging planters.
+No one wants pretty and clean looking plastic pots anymore, they want the real thing!
+We want that aged patina and worn weathered look on real stone, right?
+This poses a problem if you don’t want to spend a lot of money(whew those aged pots can be pricey).
+Also, I haven’t seen many stone hanging planters for our new outdoor space.
 That’s when I decided to make my new hanging plastic pot look old with a DIY faux stone effect with spackling paste.
 Let me show you!

 This isn’t my first rodeo with making new pots look aged.
 As a matter of fact, I did another project on how to age a few pots with joint compound.
 It works the same as the spackling paste.
-I have found many uses for spackling paste over the years.
+I have found many uses with DIY projects for spackling paste over the years.
 I even shared how to make new wood look weathered with this stuff!

 Disclosure; this post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 This does not affect the price you pay.
 This disclosure statement refers to the rest of the affiliate links in this post.
 See more on my disclosure page.

-Here is my new hanging planter from Walmart in all it’s plastic glory!
+Here is my new plastic planter from Walmart in all it’s plastic glory!
 I purchased the plant and the hanging planter together, but you can get a handful of these plastic planters without plants for a decent price.

 When I purchased two of these I had no intention of giving the pot a makeover.
 After I got home and hung them, I realized how boring they looked!
+I even struggled to get the price tag off the plastic surface of the planter.

 They look so cheap!
 I wanted to give them an upgrade.
 I thought about painting the plastic.
 Naaaahhhh.
 I needed more than paint, I needed texture!

-I pulled out an old trick that I’ve used previously.
+I pulled out my old trick that I’ve used previously.
 This is such a fun and easy way to update a pot with spackling compound.
 You can also use joint compound for this project too.

 Side note; I used whatever spackling compound I had on hand.
 This happened to be INTERIOR spackling compound.
 I made it work by applying a spray sealer after it dried.
 If you are purchasing product for this project and you are going to use it outside, I would make sure to purchase an OUTDOOR product.
 They make joint compound and spackling compound specifically made for outdoor use.